stepanataccolade/docsv2/sources/project_settings.md

 More details [here](docker_registries.md).

+### Source Code Location

+Option shown only if **Docker Build is ON** and **Docker Build Order is Pre-CI**.

+This is where you specify the location in your source code where the tests will be run.
+For example, in our [sample docker build project](https://github.com/shippableSamples/docker-build-nodejs), it is `/src`

 ### Lighthouse

 You will see an option to turn ON Lighthouse for an image that you push to the registry.
 (Push Build = YES).
 If you set this to ON, you will be notified everytime the image gets updated in the registry.